sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Specify arbitrary fonts for mathematics in XeTeX
+Short desc    : Specify arbitrary fonts for mathematics in XeTeX
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The mathspec package provides an interface to typeset
+Descript     : The mathspec package provides an interface to typeset
              : mathematics in XeLaTeX with arbitrary text fonts using fontspec
              : as a backend.
 The package is under development and later
              : versions might to be incompatible with this version, as this